GoogleChrome/web.dev/src/site/content/en/blog/building-a-stories-component/index.md

 Now that you know how I did it, how would you?!
 Let's diversify our approaches and learn all the ways to build on the web.
-Create a [Glitch](https://glitch.com), [tweet me](https://twitter.com/argyleink) your version, and I'll add it the [Community remixes](#community-remixes) section below.
+Create a [Glitch](https://glitch.com), [tweet me](https://twitter.com/argyleink) your version, and I'll add it to the [Community remixes](#community-remixes) section below.

 ## Community remixes {: #remixes }